gabo-hacStyle/gabo-hacStyle/README.md

 Here you can see some of my favorite projects that I have worked on!

-1. 📚Academic Platform.
+1. 📚Academic Platform: This application is designed to manage courses, students, and users as an academic manager in an institution.
+It uses localStorage.
+Admin can create, edit and delete endpoints.
-2. 📋To-do Machine.
+2. 📋To-do Machine: It serves as a simple to-do list manager that utilizes local storage for data persistence.
+Users can create new to-dos, mark them as completed, and delete unnecessary tasks.
-3. 👨🏻‍⚖️ Login/Register App & Dashboard.
+3. 👨🏻‍⚖️ Login/Register App & Dashboard:  Web application with a common  user flow in order to vinculate an user to some platform, login and see a dashboard.
+This project comes along with its own database and backend built with django.
 ## 🛠️ Skills
 Skills developed among time...
 - Django